Floorp-Projects/Floorp/dom/media/test/external/README.md

 Setup
 -----

-The instructions below assume you have a copy of the project in `some/path/firefox-media-tests` and they refer to this path as `$PROJECT_HOME`.
+Normally, you get this source by cloning a firefox repo such as mozilla-central.
+The path to these tests would be in <mozilla-central>/dom/media/test/external, and these instuctions refer to this path as '$PROJECT_HOME'.

 * Create a virtualenv called `foo`.